lambdaclass/cairo_native/docs/src/layout.md

 To store information about the different types of library functions sierra has, we divide them into the following using the enum `SierraLibFunc`:

-- Branching: These functions are implemented inline, adding blocks and jumping as necessary based on given conditions.
+- **Branching**: These functions are implemented inline, adding blocks and jumping as necessary based on given conditions.
-- Constant: A constant value, this isn't represented as a function and is inserted inline.
+- **Constant**: A constant value, this isn't represented as a function and is inserted inline.
-- Function: Any other function.
+- **Function**: Any other function.
-- InlineDataFlow: Functions that can be implemented inline without much problem.
+- **InlineDataFlow**: Functions that can be implemented inline without much problem.
 For example: dup, store_temp

 ## Statements